Enabling Fast and Accurate Neutral Atom Readout through Image Denoising: Introduction

-In this work, we demonstrate that denoising can enable high-fidelity readout even at low photon counts and can be effectively used for accelerating the readout for neutral atom quantum computers.
-We utilize a dataset of paired fluorescence images from a $3\times3$ Cesium (Cs) atom array, where a high Signal to Noise Ratio (SNR) path provides long-exposure ground truth labels and an attenuated path produces noisy, short-exposure measurements~\cite{phuttitarn2023enhanced}.
-We observe that conventional CNN classifiers, effective in natural-image domains experience degraded performance because bright and dark histograms overlap and neutral atom images lack semantic richness.
+In this work, we demonstrate that denoising can enable high-fidelity readout at low photon counts and can be effectively used for accelerating the readout for neutral atom quantum computers.
+We utilize a dataset of paired fluorescence images from a $3\times3$ Cesium (Cs) atom array, where a high \textit{Signal to Noise Ratio (SNR)} path provides long-exposure ground truth labels and an attenuated path produces noisy, short-exposure measurements~\cite{phuttitarn2023enhanced}.
+We observe that conventional CNN classifiers, at low photon counts, can not differentiate the background noise from qubit-emitting photons.
+We believe neutral-atom images lack semantic richness of natural images, where typical CNN based computer vision model have shown significant accuracy even under noisy conditions.
 This motivates a different approach of processing the noisy images prior to classification to improve the SNR by filtering the noise, instead of classifying them directly.

 Our central design insight is to decouple signal recovery from classification.
-We introduce GANDALF, a generative adversarial framework that denoises low-photon images, restoring per-site fidelity and suppressing photon noise and crosstalk.
-By training on paired datasets of low- and high-photon fluorescence frames from cesium atom arrays~\cite{phuttitarn2023enhanced}, our approach reconstructs high-fidelity images from fast, low-photon measurements—enabling rapid and accurate qubit state classification.
+We introduce a Generative Adversarial Network for Detection at Low Fluorescence levels (GANDALF), a generative adversarial framework that \textit{denoises low-photon images, restoring per-site fidelity and suppressing photon noise and crosstalk improving SNR.} By training on paired datasets of low- and high-photon fluorescence frames from cesium atom arrays~\cite{phuttitarn2023enhanced}, our approach reconstructs high-fidelity images from fast, low-photon measurements—enabling rapid and accurate qubit state classification.
 Figure~\ref{fig:GAN} shows that GAN can significantly improve the signal-to-noise ratio for a short-exposure atom array image, enabling high-fidelity readout even at low photon counts.